 The Department of Revenue must return transit surtax revenues to the county which imposes the tax.
 The county must deposit the revenues into a rapid transit trust fund to be used only for the development, construction, maintenance, equipment, and operation of a fixed guide way rapid transit system and supportive services or remit the revenues to an expressway or transportation authority for use on county roads and bridges, for a bus system, or to pay on or refinance existing road and bridge bonds or as a pledge for new road and bridge bonds.
 There is no expiration date for this tax levy.
+Estimates for this tax may be found at the link provided. http://fcn.state.fl.us/lcir/

 Eligible counties (Broward, Miami-Dade, Duval, Hillsborough, Pinellas, Sarasota, Volusia) include those which adopted a charter prior to June 1, 1984 and those which are consolidated with one or more municipalities.
-Such counties may impose, if approved by referendum, up to a 1 percent sales surtax on most transactions taxable under Chapter 212.
+Such counties may impose, if approved by referendum, up to a 1 percent sales surtax on most transactions taxable under ch.
+212, F.S.
 Any taxable sale of tangible personal property priced above \$5,000 shall only be taxed on the first \$5,000.
 However, the tax imposed on taxable services is not capped.
-The tax, at a lesser statutorily authorized conversion rate, also applies to communications services taxable under Chapter 202.
+The tax, at a lesser statutorily authorized conversion rate, also applies to communications services taxable under ch.
+202, F.S.

-Duval County (1/2%, 1/1/89), Miami-Dade County (1/2%, 1/1/03).
+Duval County (0.5%, 1/1/89), Miami-Dade County (0.5%, 1/1/03).